sieversMartin/hausarbeit-jura/README.md

 The documentation is in German only.

-Stable version are always uploaded to CTAN.
+Stable versions are always uploaded to CTAN.
 You'll find the most recent developer version on GitHub.
 ```

 https://github.com/sieversMartin/hausarbeit-jura